wisespira/ESO-National-Demand-Model/README.md

 <img width="700" src="https://raw.githubusercontent.com/wisespira/ESO-National-Demand-Model/master/imgs/weekdayWeekendComparison.png">
   </p>

 To maybe gain insight into some of the observations It was usfull to compare some of the other data for similar trends.
+Although the two data sets looked near identical the weekdays did have a notably higher upper quartile giving weekdays a bigger impact on the right skew.
+It will be nessisary to beak the data down into days to find further insight.

  <p align="center">
 <img width="700" src="https://raw.githubusercontent.com/wisespira/ESO-National-Demand-Model/master/imgs/2019adjVS2019.png">
 </p>

+An

 <a name="Feature-selection"></a>
 <h3 align="center">Feature Selection</h3>